calvinmetcalf/catiline/README.md

 For usage in addition to the <a class='navLink' id='API' href='docs/API.md'>API page</a> and <a class='navLink' id='DOCUMENTATION' href='docs/DOCUMENTATION.md'>documentation</a>,
-I wrote a [blog posts](http://cwmma.tumblr.com/post/54338607071/making-web-workers-with-communistjs) about Catiline, or you can browse some demos:
+I wrote a [blog posts](http://cwmma.tumblr.com/post/54338607071/making-web-workers-with-communistjs) about Catiline.js (under it's old name), or you can browse some demos:

 - [Parsing a dictionary](http://catilinejs.com/website/dict/)
 - [Fractal Map](http://catilinejs.com/website/leaflet-fractal/), (April Mozilla Dev Derby [Finalist](https://hacks.mozilla.org/2013/06/announcing-the-winners-of-the-april-2013-dev-derby/))